 Since there are plenty of other interior wall options, it’s important to make sure that drywall is right for you before you choose it.

-- Cheap – this is the main reason that drywall is so popular.
-It is one of the cheapest wall coverings available.
-You can buy white board drywall for about $.50 an sq ft.
-To calculate your wall space, try this calculator out.
+- Cheap – Drywall is one of the cheapest wall coverings available.
+You can buy white board for about $.50 an sq ft.
+To calculate your wall space, try this calculator.

-- Stable – drywall is quite stable as the pieces are large.
-Most drywall covers four feet at a time.
-Since most studs are 16in this gives a lot of stability when using screws at least every 16in.
-Which is what you should do for the best results.
+- Stable – Most drywall covers four feet at a time.
+Since most studs are 16in, this gives a lot of stability when using screws at least every 16in.

-- Lots Of Resistant Options – whether you need fire-resistant drywall behind your oven or water-resistant drywall behind your sink, there is a drywall option for you.
-With so many options, you can cover every room in your house.
+- Lots Of Resistant Options – Whether you need fire-resistant drywall behind your oven or water-resistant drywall behind your sink, there is a drywall option for you.

-- Easy To Repair – if your drywall gets damaged, it can be repaired.
+- Easy To Repair – If your drywall gets damaged, you can repair it.
 Unless the damage is great, a simple drywall repair kit can help.
 Find the best drywall repair kit at a cheap price.

-- Can Be Painted – drywall can be painted and painted and painted again.
-It can also handle wallpaper, so if you get tired of painted walls, or want to cover a bad mud job, you can add wallpaper to the drywall.
+- Can Be Painted – You can paint and repaint drywall.
+It can also handle wallpaper, so if you get tired of painted walls or want to cover a bad mud job, you can add wallpaper.

-- Compatible With Drywall Screws – you can get drywall screws and anchors to hang just about anything you want without the extra support of a stud.
-Using a stud is recommended, but an anchor can help you reach that stud.
+- Can Hold Heavy Loads– You can get drywall anchors to hang about anything you want without the extra support of a stud.

-- Difficult To Finish – although drywall is easy to install, it is difficult to finish out.
-Flush everything on the mudding.
+- Difficult To Finish – Although drywall is easy to install, it is difficult to finish out.
+It’s hard for beginners to get a good finish when mudding and taping.